isaac-sim/IsaacAutomator/README.md

 #### Shell in Isaac Sim Container

-If you want a shell, click "Isaac Sim" icon on the desktop you can run the following command in the terminal on the deployed instance:
+To get a shell inside Isaac Sim container, click "Isaac Sim Shell" icon on the desktop.
+Alternatively you can run the following command in the terminal on the deployed instance:

 ```sh
 ~/Desktop/isaacsim-shell.sh